philipsdyoo/starburst/README.md

 # starburst
-Finding all the paths for the Starburst toy board
+Finding all the paths for the Starburst game board

+Instructions: Place a peg on a node, follow a path to the next node, place a peg there, repeat until you run out of nodes to travel to.
+A solution requires you to place a peg on all eight nodes.

+I realized this was related to Graph Theory, so I wrote a Depth-First Traversal recursive algorithm to find all possible paths from a given starting node.
+I use a stack to keep track of the path and a set to hold all unique solutions.

 ![Starburst Board](starburst_board.jpg)